-These facts and all what neutrino mass and charge say about the structure of gravity lead us to the implication that the gravitational field is strictly a grand united field of the unified system of the most diverse combinations of the photon, monophoton, weak bosons and strong gluons $(g)$ where the four pairs of the micro world interaction forces are united.
-However, such characteristics as the spin-isospin and the internal symmetries of the structural particles play here a crucial role.
-This says in favor of the complicated structure of graviton which can be called a grand united boson:
+These facts and all that neutrino mass and charge imply about the structure of gravity imply that a gravitational field is strictly a united field of the unified system of the most diverse combinations of photons $(\gamma_{E}),$ monophotons $(\gamma_{H_{E}}),$ weak bosons $(W),$ and strong gluons $(g),$ where the four pairs of fundamental forces are united.
+In it appears the complicated structure of the graviton